completesolar/memosystem/README.md

     `cd memosystem`

 3. Create the directory for storing memos and memo meta data.

-    mkdir memo_files
+    ```mkdir memo_files
     mkdir memo_files/static
+    mkdir memo_files/static/config
     mkdir memo_files/mysql
-    mkdir memo_files/sqlite
+    mkdir memo_files/sqlite```

-4. Copy `/memosystem/memos/settings_local.py` to the new `config` directory.
+4. Copy `memos/settings_local.py` to the new `config` directory.

-    `cp /memosystem/memos/settings_local.py /memo_files/static/config/settings_local.py`
+    `cp memos/settings_local.py memo_files/static/config/settings_local.py`

-5. Navigate to the root of the project.

-    bashCopy code

-    `cd ..`

-6. Run the following command to build and start the containers:
+5. Run the following command to build and start the containers:

     `docker-compose up -d`

-7. Verify that the containers are running with the following command:
+6. Verify that the containers are running with the following command:

     `docker-compose ps`

     This should show a list of running containers including `memosystem` and `mysql`.

-8. Once the containers are up and running, create the database tables by running the following command:
+7. Once the containers are up and running, create the database tables by running the following command:

-    `cat /memosystem/memos/db_dump.sql | docker exec -i mysql /usr/bin/mysql -u root --password=test123 memos`
+    `cat memos/db_dump.sql | docker exec -i mysql /usr/bin/mysql -u memosystem --password=memopw memos`

-9. Access the Memo System application by navigating to `http://localhost` in your web browser.
+8. Access the Memo System application by navigating to [http://localhost:8086](http://localhost:8086) in your web browser.

 ## Notes